deepanshu24t/BackendAssignment/README.md

 To install all dependencies in the project first run the command - npm install

-Then To run the project please run the command - npm run dev or nodeindex.js
+Then to run the project please run the command - npm run dev or node index.js

 1) To get the  details of all users